habitat-sh/on-prem-builder/README.md

 * Significant free disk space (depends on package storage, which depends on the size of the applications you are building and storing here - plan conservatively.
 Around 2GB is required for the baseline installation with only the packages required to run the Builder services, and another 5GB+ of disk space for the latest versions of core packages)
 * Services should be deployed single-node - scale out is not yet supported
 * Outbound network (HTTPS) connectivity to WAN is required for the _initial_ install
-* Inbound network connectivity from LAN (HTTP) is required for internal clients to access the depot
+* Inbound network connectivity from LAN (HTTP/HTTPS) is required for internal clients to access the depot
 * OAuth2 authentication provider (Azure AD, GitHub, GitHub Enterprise, GitLab and Bitbucket have been verified - additional providers may be added on request)

 ## Functionality